open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 ### Non-Goals

 - The addon agent image is still required.
+- The hosted mode addon is not supported.
+- The pre-delete-hook feature is not supported.
 - For complicated addon which has special RBAC requirement etc would still need to use addon-framework.

 ## Proposal